syncfusion-content/javascript-docs/js/Gantt/Task-Scheduling-modes.md

 {% endhighlight %}

-The following screen shot depicts a project with both automatically and manually scheduled tasks.
+The following screen shot depicts a project with custom scheduling mode, where both automatic and manual scheduling modes are mapped to the tasks.

 ![](/js/Gantt/Task-Scheduling-modes_images/Task-Scheduling-modes_img1.png)